Javisty/msgp/README.md

 ## Requirements

-The code has been written and tested in Python 3.9.2, and uses Numpy 1.20.1.
+The code has been written and tested in **Python 3.9.2**, and uses **Numpy 1.20.1**.

+## Main features

+Two efficient algorithms for extracting frequent seasonal gradual patterns, `MSGP_seasons` and `MSGP_patterns`.

+## Quick example

+- Iterating over gradual pattern size, using time signatures: `python run_patterns.py`.
+Output maps every gradual pattern to the set of respective frequent seasons.
+- Iterating over season size, using gradual signatures: `python run_seasons.py`.
+Output maps every season to the set of respective frequent gradual patterns.

 ## Documentation